 - Highly durable

-White Oak is considered one of the most durable wood types that can use for garden bed making.
+White Oak is considered one of the most durable and strong wood types that can use for garden bed making.
 It is resistant to dents and scratches.

 White Oak is less favorable to warp and resistant to rotting and many other environmental elements.